Roman Maev

-Roman Grigorievich Maev (Russian: Роман Григорьевич Маев), (born 1945 in Moscow) is a Canadian professor of physics at the University of Windsor (Windsor, Ontario), distinguished university professor, the Foreign Member of the Russian Academy of Sciences (RAS) (2019), full professor in physics (2005), Dr. Sc.
-(2002), Ph.
-D. (1973).
+Roman Grigorievich Maev (Russian: Роман Григорьевич Маев), is a Canadian physicist and professor at the University of Windsor (Windsor, Ontario).
+He is a foreign member of the Russian Academy of Sciences (2019).
 Maev is the founding director of the Institute for Diagnostic Imaging Research at the University of Windsor.

-Maev is one of Canada's prominent solid-state physicists and educators and is a recognized expert in physical acoustics, ultrasonic and nonlinear acoustical imaging, nanostructured advanced materials and biomaterials, additive manufacturing, instrumentations for medical diagnostics, and art and culture heritage analysis.
+Maev is a Canadian solid-state physicist and educator whose work focuses on physical acoustics, ultrasonic and nonlinear acoustical imaging, nanostructured advanced materials and biomaterials, additive manufacturing, instrumentations for medical diagnostics, and art and culture heritage analysis.

-Maev is also the founding President and CEO of Tessonics Group, a global leader specializing in design, development and production of ultrasonic equipment for industrial and medical applications.
+Maev is also the founding President and CEO of Tessonics Group, a company which designs, develops and produces ultrasonic equipment for industrial and medical applications.

 Since 2008, Maev has been serving as Honorary Consul of the Russian Federation in Windsor (Canada, Ontario).

 Early life and education

 Maev earned his M.Sc.
 Degree with Red Diploma in theoretical nuclear physics from the National Research Nuclear University MEPhI (Moscow Engineering Physics Institute) in 1969.
-In 1972, he was awarded from the National Young Scientist Society for the best results in theoretical physics.
+In 1972, he received recognition from the National Young Scientist Society for results in theoretical physics.
 In 1973, Maev received his Ph.D. in the theory of semiconductors from the P.N.
 Lebedev Physical Institute of the USSR Academy of Sciences.
 In 2002, Maev defended his Dr. Sci.
-Degree with the Title: “Methods of Acoustic Microscopy for Investigation of Microstructure, Physical and Chemical Properties of Materials” and was granted by Dr. Sc.
-Diploma from the Russian Academy of Sciences.
+Degree with the Title: “Methods of Acoustic Microscopy for Investigation of Microstructure, Physical and Chemical Properties of Materials” and received the corresponding diploma from the Russian Academy of Sciences.
 In 2005, the Russian Federation Government granted Maev with an official certificate of a full professorship in Physics in the field “Scientific Equipment and Methods for Experimental Physics”.

 Scientific and academic career

 In 1978, Maev was appointed as head of the Laboratory for Biophysical Introscopy at the Institute of Chemical Physics of the USSR Academy of Sciences, and in 1984, he began to serve as acting chairholder of the Biomedical Physics Chair at the Moscow Institute of Physics and Technology.
-In 1987, Maev established and became founding director of the Acoustic Microscopy Center at the USSR Academy of Sciences.
-In 1990, he received a fellowship from the USA—USSR Gore-Chernomyrdin Commission, and as a result took a special series of courses at the Harvard Business School in Boston, USA.
+In 1987 he founded and directed the Acoustic Microscopy Center at the USSR Academy of Sciences.
+In 1990, he received a fellowship from the USA—USSR Gore-Chernomyrdin Commission, and as a result completed courses at the Harvard Business School in Boston, USA.

 In 1994, Maev moved to Canada through an intergovernmental exchange program between Canada and Russia.
 In 1995, Maev was appointed a Full Faculty Professor in the Department of Physics at the University of Windsor (Windsor, Canada), and in 2002, he became a Chairholder of the DaimlerChrysler Industrial Research Chair.
-Since beginning his research activity in Canada, which has been ongoing since 1995, Maev has received support for his research from various industrial partners and government agencies with grants totaling over $46 million.
+Maev has received over $30 million in funding from industrial partners and government agencies since starting his research in Canada in 1995.
+A $5.5 million NSERC grant supported a project, led by Maev at the IDIR, titled "Novel Quantitative Non-Destructive Quality Evaluation of Advance Joining and Consolidation Manufacturing Processes."